Long Video Understanding with Learnable Retrieval in Video-Language Models: More Experiments

-The FLOPs for LLM inference can be roughly estimated as 2PD, where P denotes the number of parameters (model size), and D denotes the number of tokens.
-The computational complexity of LLM is proportional to the number of tokens which consists of text tokens (question and answer) and vision tokens.
-The LLM model size P is 6.7B.
-On the training dataset, the average number of tokens for question and answers is 80, i.e., $D_{tex} = 80$.
-This varies on different datasets.
+The FLOPs for LLM inference can be roughly estimated as 2$PS$ \footnote{https://medium.com/@dzmitrybahdanau/the-flops-calculus-of-language-model-training-3b19c1f025e4}, where $P$ denotes the number of parameters, and $S$ denotes the number of tokens.
+The computational complexity of LLM is proportional to the number of tokens which consists of text tokens (question and answer) and visual tokens.
+The LLM model size $P$ is 6.7B.
+On the training dataset, the average number of tokens for question and answers is 80, \ieno, $S_{tex} = 80$.
+This varies on different testing datasets.
 For simplicity, we assume the number is the same for all the datasets.
-We denote the number of vision tokens as $D_{vis}$.
-The total number of tokens is $D = D_{tex} + D_{vis}$.
-For the four video datasets, WildQA, QaEgo4D, lifeQA, Social-IQ 2.0, the average number of vision chunks is 19, 122, 20, and 16, where each chunk has 68 tokens.
-Thanks to the retrieval, only $K=5$ chunks ($D_{vis}' = 5 \times 68 = 340$ tokens) instead of all the chunks are needed as the input to LLM.
-Therefore, the computational cost (FLOPs) for LLM inference can be saved approximately $\frac{D_{vis} - D_{vis}'}{D_{tex} + D_{vis}}$, which are 69\% (i.e., $(19\times68 - 5\times68)/(80 + 19\times68)$), 95\%, 71\%, and 64\%, respectively.
+We denote the number of visual tokens as $S_{vis}$.
+The total number of tokens is then $S = S_{tex} + S_{vis}$.
+The saved computational cost (FLOPs) for LLM inference can be computed approximately as

+We show the computation saving of four long video datasets in Table \ref{eq: flops}. \textbf{Thanks to our retrieval, only $K=5$ chunks ($S_{vis}' = 5 \times 68 = 340$ tokens) instead of all the chunks are needed as the input to LLM.
+The saved computational cost (FLOPs) ranges from 69\% to 95\%}, demonstrating the high efficiency of our solution.

+Moreover, our retrieval-based solution can significantly save the memory consumption.
+For an A100 GPU of 80G memory, given extracted chunk features, when we set batch size to 40 and $K$ to 5, the memory occupation is about 70G in training.
+In contrast, when a baseline scheme without using retrieval that all the chunks (instead of 5 selected chunks) are input to LLM, videos longer than 40 seconds are not able to be filled to the memory (out of memory) in training.
+In contrast, our scheme could support very long videos (even 80+ hours).

+We have also estimated the memory cost for training different schemes when we set the batch size as 20 and use input video sequences of 80 seconds.
+Our scheme with $K$=5 uses similar size of memory (45.3 GB) as VideoChat-GPT (42.2 GB).
+In contrast, the total memory cost without using retrieval (input all the chunks, in total 1360 visual tokens) is 75.1GB, demonstrating that our retrieval-based design (45.3GB) can significantly save memory and is efficient.